Class Action & Mass Torts

 A class action is a civil claim brought by one or more individuals on behalf of a larger group.
 Class action lawsuits are common where the same at-fault party injures a group of people - known as class members - in the same way.
 One representative case is used to speak for the interests of the entire group.
 Rather than having each person bring his or her own lawsuit against the defendant, a class action allows the group to collectively sue the at-fault party to resolve the claims in a single legal proceeding.

 Class action lawsuits provide an efficient, cost-effective way to litigate common issues.
-It helps to equalize the playing field against a large entity, such as a corporation or government, that has deep pockets and extensive resources from which to fight claims.
+They help to equalize the playing field against a large entity, such as a corporation or government, that has deep pockets and extensive resources from which to fight claims.
+A class action's outcome is important not only for the class members, but also for society at large; this type of lawsuit goes beyond the goal of justice for the class members, and can actually correct or alter damaging behaviour.

 When a class action is certified, a court order will define the class.
 If you fall within the definition which is set by the court, you are automatically included, unless you decide you do not wish to participate in the suit.
 If you would like to preserve your right to pursue an individual case, you must opt-out of the class action.